Rocky Mountaineer’s First Passage to the West – Canada

 Trans-Siberian Railway – Russia

 At a staggering 5772 miles, the Trans-Siberian Railway is among the world’s longest rail routes.
 Starting at its westward terminus in Moscow, the Trans-Siberian crosses over the Ural Mountains and through dense Siberian forest.
 It spans the entire width of Russia and connects the capital with Vladivostok in the east.
-The eight-day journey takes passengers by landmarks including the magnificent 3227-foot-long bridge that crosses the River Ob at Novosibirsk (Russia’s third-largest city) and the breathtaking blue waters of Lake Baikal, the world’s largest freshwater lake.
+The eight-day journey takes passengers by landmarks including the magnificent 3227-foot-long bridge that crosses the River Ob at Novosibirsk (Russia’s third-largest city) and the breathtaking blue waters of Lake Baikal, the world’s largest freshwater lake by volume.

 The Flåm Railway – Norway